Cathy A.

 Smooth transitions are essential in maintaining the coherence and flow of your speech.

-Transitions may be as simple as a sentence or phrase that connects one point to the next, ensuring your speech flows logically.
+These may be as simple as transition words or sentences that connect one point to the next, ensuring your speech flows logically.

 Counterarguments